MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Black

+- Pdoc

+- Better Comments: Available on Pycharm too.

+- autoDocstring: To automatically generate docstrings.
+Available on Vscode.

+- mkdocs: A way to automatically generate documentation on a GUI

 86) In the book of gang of 4 design patterns, most design patterns recommend composition over inheritance.
 Composition is a "has a" relationship and Inheritance is a "is a" relationship.
 Inheritance leads to more coupling, which is something we don't want.
 For the same codebase, composition has less code over inheritance.
 Inheritance leads to a combinatorial explosion of code base.

 87) When we have a parent class and child class and we override a function of Parent class in Child class, we can call the overridden method in Child class.